-The World Health Organization (WHO) supports the practice of acupuncture and lists over 100 researched and proven indications that acupuncture treats effectively and safely.
+The World Health Organization (WHO) supports the practice of acupuncture and even lists researched and proven indications that acupuncture treats effectively and safely.
 A complete list can be seen at:

 Can Children Be Treated With Acupuncture or what if I am afraid of needles?
-Children of all ages are treated and respond well to acupuncture and chinese herbal treatment.
-In addition, young children or those apprehensive of the use of acupuncture needles may be treated without needles using asian bodywork and acupressure therapy.
+Children of all ages are treated and respond well to acupuncture and herbal treatments.
+In addition, young children or those apprehensive of the use of acupuncture needles may be treated without needles using massage and bodywork, acupressure, magnetic, moxa and seed therapy.
 In addition, herbal formulas are usually prescribed to enhance the acupuncture or acupressure treatments and to provide further care between treatments as well.

 Will Acupuncture Fix My Problem Immediately?
 Acupuncture is not just a “quick fix.”
 Remember that acupuncture is addressing the underlying cause of a problem therefore it takes time especially in long term chronic conditions.
 You may experience immediate results, especially if the problem is of an acute nature, and in conditions of injury, pain can be significantly lowered or alleviated by an acupuncture treatment. most people see long lasting effects from the treatments as they move towards better health.
 Acupuncture stimulates the nervous system, immune system, and endocrine functions of the body and brings them to a balance so depending upon the status of your health, the amount of appointments needed will vary.